1-877-929-7245

 Day 14 - Exploring the Hanseatic city of Bergen

-Our tour ends at the fish market, where, with a free afternoon and evening ahead, you might like to find lunch.
-You could visit the Bryggens Museum to view the world's largest collection of runic inscriptions or ride the Fløibanen funicular for spectacular views across scenic islands.
-When seeking out dinner, Bergen has a good choice of cuisine, including fresh seafood.
-Overnight Bergen.
+Our tour ends at the fish market where, with a free afternoon and evening ahead, you might like to find lunch.
+You could visit the Bryggens Museum to view the world's largest collection of runic inscriptions or take a ride on the Fløibanen funicular for spectacular views across scenic islands.
+When seeking out dinner, Bergen offers a good choice of cuisine, from pizza to seafood, Japanese to African.

 Includes